 Cons: Nonstick coating probably won't last very long, titanium dioxide nanoparticles (used in the coating process) may pose health risks.

 Typical Uses: Ceramic nonstick cookware is used mostly by home chefs who are trying to avoid PTFE cookware.
-Some of the pans are of good quality, however, the ceramic nonstick coating is notoriously short-lived; even shorter than PTFE in general.
+Some of the pans are of good quality, however, the ceramic nonstick coating is notoriously short-lived; usually even shorter than PTFE.
 Ceramic nonstick can take more abuse than PTFE, which is good, but it will lose its nonstick properties faster no matter how well you care for it.
+And just like PTFE, high heat is a big no-no.

-If you want nonstick, we recommend only getting nonstick skillets, as the coating isn't necessary for other types of pans.
-Also, we recommend aluminum or anodized aluminum over clad stainless as they will both be quite a bit less expensive.
+And just as with PTFE, we recommend only getting nonstick skillets, as the coating isn't necessary for other types of pans.
+Also, we recommend aluminum or anodized aluminum over clad stainless as they are less expensive.

 What Are the Best Sizes to Buy?

 This leads us into the next section about buying sets.
-Note that sets tend to come with smallish pieces; this is how makers can offer several pieces at low prices.
-A set can look great on paper, but always make sure the pieces are the size you want--if you don't, you may end up with too-small pieces and have to augment with larger pieces down the road (which are always more expensive).
+Sets tend to come with smallish pieces; this is how makers can offer several pieces at low prices.
+A set can look great on paper, but always make sure the pieces are the size you want--if you don't, you may end up with too-small pieces and have to buy larger pieces down the road (which are always more expensive).

 Buying Sets Vs. Buying Open Stock: The Pros and Cons of Each